Heinz Budweg

-Heinz Budweg (born 1 May 1940) is a German painter who currently resides in São Paulo, Brazil.
-Budweg is considered the best living artists in the speciality of painting the Indians of the Amazon Forest.
+Heinz Budweg (born 1 May 1940) is a German painter who resided in São Paulo, Brazil.
+Budweg was considered the best artists in the speciality of painting the Indians of the Amazon Forest.

 Early life and career

-Born in Berlin, Nazi Germany in 1940, Budweg immigrated to Brazil in 1953.
+Born in Berlin, Germany in 1940, Budweg immigrated to Brazil in 1953.
 He established himself in São Paulo, and he immediately started to demonstrate interest in the Brazilian Indian population.
-He has travelled many times to the Amazon Forest, as well as the Alto Xingu and the Marajó Island, always to look for inspiration.
+He has traveled many times to the Amazon Forest, as well as the Alto Xingu and the Marajó Island, always to look for inspiration.
 He has painted a vast collection of Indians portraits.
 He also won a Jabuti Trophy, one of the most prestigious awards in Brazil, thanks to his work in Lendas Brasileiras (Brazilian Legends), a book dedicated for children.

 He became a Brazilian citizen in 1958.

-His work was exposed in Brazil, Germany, Italy, the United States and Switzerland.
+His work was exhibited in Brazil, Germany, Italy, the United States and Switzerland.
 Some of his paintings are permanently exposed in the Munich Art-Gallery, in Munich, Germany.